Crunch-io/apidocs-sphinx/source/includes/_endpoint-deck.md

 HTTP/1.1 204 No Content
 ```

-As with the catalog, for decks that the current user owns, "name", "description", and "is_public" are editable.
-Users with edit permissions on the dataset may edit "name" and "description" of public decks, but they cannot edit "is_public" unless they own the deck.
+For deck entities that the current user owns, "name", "description", "teams" and "is_public" are editable.
 Other deck attributes are not editable.

 #### DELETE